 For smaller rooms

 When using a small stage make the elements large, impactful, and easy to see and understand.
 For example, hotel conference rooms usually have low ceilings.
-Make an impact by extending the set out to the sides or bring in additional decor elements throughout the room.
+Make an impact by extending the set out to the sides or bringing in additional decor elements throughout the room.
 That will make the stage feel bigger than it is.
-This will also help to get your point across and can be used as an Instagram worthy addition to your event for that extra engagement.
-If you’re running out of space, make sure to place the stage against the wall or in a corner in order to reduce the amount of the space the entire setup will take up.
+This will also help to get your point across and can be used as an Instagram-worthy addition to your event for that extra engagement.
+If you’re running out of space, make sure to place the stage against the wall or in a corner in order to reduce the amount of space the entire setup will take up.

 If your event allows it and if your speaker is up to it, you can arrange the seating in a circle.
-This will allow everyone to hear and see everything and it will also improve the audience engagement.
+This will allow everyone to hear and see everything and it will also improve audience engagement.
 Think about ways how it would be easy for the attendee to be a part of the discussion.
 If you run out of space, don’t place chairs in corners, it’s better to have some people standing and involved.

 For bigger rooms

-The most important thing with the big spaces is visibility.
+The most important thing with big spaces is visibility.
 Everyone should be able to see and hear the speaker.
 Otherwise, they might just drift away.
 If you have some doubts, add extra speakers and even monitors if needed.
-Make sure that space is comfortable for sitting long periods of time, isn’t too cold or hot, and that everyone will be able to see and hear the speaker.
+Make sure that the space is comfortable for sitting for long periods of time, isn’t too cold or hot, and that everyone will be able to see and hear the speaker.
 Also, think about how easy it will be for the moderator to navigate the room.
 The microphone needs to be accessible at all times.

 4. Stage a live poll